Doreamonsky/Panzer-War-Lit-Mod/Tutorials/Vehicle.md

 ![BuildPiplineSet](BuildPiplineSet.jpg)

 Drag your vehicle info and vehicle text data to the linked object.
-And drag xxxx_Pre located at Assets/Res/Cooked/xxxx_Pre (**Not the one it the dedicatedserver folder.**)to the linked object.(This asset will be missing everytime you click Pact Asset in VehicleData)
+And drag xxxx_Pre located at Assets/Res/Cooked/xxxx_Pre (**Not the one in the dedicatedserver folder.**)to the linked object.(This asset will be missing everytime you click Pact Asset in VehicleData)

 Press Ctrl + Shift + B to select your desired platform.
 **Remember you can't run mods with an incorrect build platform**